 Local Emergency Management officials of both jurisdictions continue to monitor the public health concerns related to COVID-19 actively.

 There are confirmed COVID-19 cases in Henry County, the City of Martinsville, and throughout the immediate area.

 - June 8, 2020 Press Conference: Wearing Masks

-- City of Martinsville Covid Statement August 3, 2020 (July 7 revised)
+- City of Martinsville Covid Statement August 28, 2020

 - Local Emergency Management officials continue to coordinate with the Virginia Department of Health (VDH) as well as local healthcare facilities to share information and continue collaborative planning and preparation.